xta0/xta0.me/_posts/2025-02-10-GenAI-Stable-Diffusion-Fine-Tune-3.md

 ## Position Control using the ControlNet

 ControlNet provides finer control for precise adjustments.
-For example, it is possible for ControlNet generate an image that replicates a specific pose from another image that the out-of-the-box Stable Diffusion model cannot achieve:
+For example, it is possible for ControlNet to generate an image that replicates a specific pose from another image that the out-of-the-box Stable Diffusion model cannot achieve:

 <div class="md-flex-h md-flex-no-wrap">